Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

 (b) Hunting dogs

-The following property is allowed to remain in the park longer than 24 hours with the associated conditions:
+The following property can remain in the park longer than 24 hours with the associated conditions:

 Mooring private vessels